mchughj/eInk/badgy/README.md

 This directory is the root of all of my projects that run on this platform.

 Setup information can be found in the README.md file for https://github.com/mchughj/badgy.
-Note that this (as of 6/20/2019) contains commits not yet folded into the main Badgy github.